Low-rank passthrough neural networks: Model

 As we show in the experimental section, on some tasks the low-rank constraint may prove to be excessively restrictive if the goal is to train a model with fewer parameters than one with arbitrary matrices.
 A simple extension is to add to each low-rank parameter matrix a diagonal parameter matrix, yielding a matrix that is full-rank but still parametrized in a low-dimensional space.
 For instance, for the Highway Network architecture we modify eq. \ref{EQ:MODEL:PN:LRHIGHWAY} to

 where $\theta^{(D_{\pi})}_t, \theta^{(D_{\tau})}_t \in \mathcal{R}^{n \times n}$ are trainable diagonal parameter matrices.

-Low-rank plus diagonal decompositions have been used for over a century in factor analysis in statistics \citep{Spearman1904}, system identification \citep{Kalman1982} and other applications.
-They arise naturally in the estimation of linear relationships between variables from noisy measurements, under certain independence assumptions on the measurement noise.
-Refer to \citet{Saunderson2012} and \citet{Ning2015} for a review.

-At first, it may seem that adding diagonal parameter matrices is redundant in passthrough networks.
+It may seem that adding diagonal parameter matrices is redundant in passthrough networks.
 After all, the state passthrough itself can be considered as a diagonal matrix applied to the state vector, which is then additively combined to the new proposed state computed by the $f_{\pi}$ function.
-However, since the state passthrough completely skips over all non-linear activation functions (except in the Residual Network architecture where it only skips over some of them), these formulations are not equivalent.
+However, since the state passthrough completely skips over all non-linear activation functions, these formulations are not equivalent.
 In particular, the low-rank plus diagonal parametrization may help in recurrent neural networks which receive input at each time step, since they allow each component of the state vector to directly control how much input signal is inserted into it at each step.
-We demonstrate the effectiveness of this model in the sequence copy tasks described in the experiments section.
+We demonstrate the effectiveness of this model in the sequence copy and sequential MNIST tasks described in the experiments section.